Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Problem Setup Related Work

-Next, in the downstream phase, we assume that different teams have assembled collections of trial datasets indexed by \(s\), corresponding to different randomized controlled trials, quasi-experiments, or geographic partitions, with a specific treatment (or \underline{a}ction) of interest indexed by treatment setting: \( D_{\text{Trial $s$}} = \{(\bX_i, \widehat{Y}_i, A_{is}): i\in \mathcal{I}_{\textrm{Trial $s$}}, s \in \mathcal{S} \}. \) The data product associated with $Y_i$ is general (e.g., all-Africa), but investigators may want to use that data in multiple causal settings, \(s\), each with a different treatment, \(A_{is} \in \{0,1\}\).
+Next, in the downstream phase, we assume that different teams have assembled collections of trial datasets indexed by \(s\), corresponding to different randomized controlled trials, quasi-experiments, or geographic partitions, with a specific treatment (or \underline{a}ction) of interest indexed by treatment setting: \( D_{\text{Trial $s$}} = \{(\bX_i, \hat{Y}_i, A_{is}): i\in \mathcal{I}_{\textrm{Trial $s$}}, s \in \mathcal{S} \}. \) The data product associated with the outcome is population-wide (e.g., all-Africa), but investigators may want to use that data in multiple causal settings, \(s\), each with a different treatment, \(A_{is} \in \{0,1\}\).
 The outcome \(Y_i\) is not directly observed for all $i$.
 Instead, inference will need to take place through the noisy variable, $\hat{Y}_i$.
 We henceforth remove dependence on $s$ for simplicity.

-A key idea henceforth is that the upstream team---the one machine-learning team---creates an \textit{agonstic} dataset \citep{grimmer2022text}, meaning that this team's data product should produce unbiased causal estimates for any number of applications (trials) for the variety of teams downstream.
-This implies that there is no communication between up and downstream teams--hence the firewall between the two phases.
+A key idea here is that the upstream team---a machine-learning team---creates an \textit{agnostic} dataset \citep{grimmer2022text}, meaning that this team's data product should produce unbiased causal estimates for any number of applications (trials) for a variety of (social science) teams downstream.
+This setup implies that the upstream team versus the downstream teams should be able to execute on their respective research goals without communication---hence the firewall between the two phases.